kenjik9881/507FinalProject/Readme.md

+### Welcome to the Crypto Trader program

 ### Introduction

 This project will help you scrape data from Coimarketcap.com, a website that provides information regarding the crypotcurrency markets.
-The code allows you to scrape information regarding the top 10 cryptocurrencies (by market capitalization) and then provides a table help you find the cheapest exchanges to buy these cryptocurrencies (tailored specifically for those who are in US)
+The code allows you to scrape information regarding the top 10 cryptocurrencies (by market capitalization) and then provides a table to help you find the cheapest exchanges to buy these cryptocurrencies (tailored specifically for those who are in US), thus performing market arbitrage.

 ### Part I - Getting Started - Downloading necessary files
-- Downloading the following files from this Github repository into the same folder on your desktop:
+- Download the following files from this Github repository into the same folder on your desktop:
   - SI507F17_finalproject.py - this is the actual program
   - SI507F17_finalproject_tests.py - this provides to test to ensure the code is running properly
   - config.py - this is information for setting up your database
-  - requirements.txt - this contains the necesssary packages used for the code.
+  - requirements.txt - this contains the necessary packages used for the code.
 You will need to install these packages for the code to work.
   - plotlyconfig.py - this makes sure that the Plotly visualizations work

 ### Part II - Getting Started - Running the code